(Pycnosorus globosus ‘Billy Button’)

-Billy Button is an annual dense ground cover species and member of the Asteraceae family that is native to Australia.
-This species was previously known as Craspedia globosa and was reclassified in 1992 and has been cultivated in the United States as a garden flower ever since 1988.
-This plant bares brilliant 1” yellow globe shaped flower heads that are suspended in the air on 18-24” long stems which protrude from long narrow gray foliage.
-Pycnosorus globosus also possesses many great characteristics such as attracting bees and butterflies to your garden, being resistant to deer and drought, as well as being great as a cut flower!
+Billy Button is an annual dense groundcover species and member of the Asteraceae family native to Australia.
+This species was previously known as Craspedia globosa and was reclassified in 1992 and has been cultivated in the United States as a garden flower since 1988.
+This plant reaches a height of 18-24" and features long narrow, gray foliage and 1” yellow globe-shaped flower heads.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer and drought, and is used as a cut flower!

 Also Known As: Billy balls, billy buttons, woollyheads, and drumstick flower.